adhd

 - impairs learning functions

+Turns out the effects of marijauna and ADHD symptoms are much the same.
 The similarities are quite obvious.
 Any medical practitioner worth his or her salt should be able to see and know this if they bothered to look.
+That’s only part of the problem, though isn’t it as most doctors are so over educated that they can’t observe what is in front of them.
+If it’s not told to them in their books, it can’t be true.

 Add to this problem are the side effects of Adderall and Ritalin, which are the most prescribed drugs for attention deficit hyperactivity disorder: